triestpa/Police-Analysis-Python/README.md

 We'll start with analyzing the data set for Vermont.
 We're looking at Vermont first for a few reasons.

-1. The Vermont dataset is small enough to be very manageable, with only 283,285 traffic stops (compared to the Texas data set, for instance, which contains records on almost 24 million stops).
+1. The Vermont dataset is small enough to be very manageable and quick to operate on, with only 283,285 traffic stops (compared to the Texas data set, for instance, which contains almost 24 million records).
-2. There is not much missing data, as all eleven fields mentioned above are covered.
+1. There is not much missing data, as all eleven fields mentioned above are covered.
-3. Vermont is 94% white, but is also in a part of the country known for being very liberal (disclaimer - I grew up in the Boston area, and I've spent a quite a bit of time in Vermont).
+1. Vermont is 94% white, but is also in a part of the country known for being very liberal (disclaimer - I grew up in the Boston area, and I've spent a quite a bit of time in Vermont).
 Many in this area consider this state to be very progressive and might like to believe that their state institutions are not as prone to systemic racism as the institutions in other parts of the country.
 It will be interesting to determine if the data validates this view.

 #### 0.0 - Download Datset